guettli/deadends-of-it/README.md

 But how to provide useful service to help people?
 You need to lower the barrier.
 Installing a Linux distribution is a lot of effort.
 You won't reach many people.
 An application that works on Windows, Linux, and Mac will reach more people.
 An application which just requires a web browser reaches nearly everybody.

+# VPN: Virtual Private Networks

+VPNs are still wide-spread.
+You can't see a down trend in the [Google Trend for VPN](https://trends.google.com/trends/explore?date=all&q=%2Fm%2F012t0g).
+This is guess that VPNs will get used less often in the future.

+https exists.
+Why a second security layer?
+Of course there are a lot of use-cases where you need more than one layer.
+But for most cases https is enough.

+If you don't need a network drive any more (since you use GSuite, Office 365 or Nextcloud), then it is likely that you don't need an VPN any more.

 # Epilogue